-The Department has 27 programs, centers, and initiatives working on improving health in more than 130 countries around the world through research, capacity building and training.
+The Department has 28 centers, programs, and initiatives (CPIs) working on improving health in more than 130 countries around the world through research, capacity building, and training.

 UW/Fred Hutch Center for AIDS Research (CFAR) is an NIH-funded infrastructure program that advances the prevention, detection, and treatment of HIV infection and AIDS by fostering collaborative and interdisciplinary research, supporting career development in early-stage investigators, and providing cutting-edge core support to researchers and scientists at our affiliated institutions.
 CFAR members include more than 550 UW and affiliated faculty, research scientists, and predoctoral and postdoctoral students.
 Led by Jared Baeten, MD, PhD.

 The Center for Health and the Global Environment (CHanGE) facilitates interdisciplinary collaborations across UW’s schools and colleges to promote systems-based approaches to help communities prepare for, cope with, and adapt to a changing climate.
 Led by Kristie Ebi, PhD.